IATI/D-Portal/documents/ctrack_localtest.md

 *We don't recommend or test on Windows*

 Download and install git - click 'Next' to all the options to start installation.
 http://git-scm.com/download/win (You must **Enable symbolic links**)

 Download and install node - click 'Next' to all the options to start installation.
 https://nodejs.org/dist/latest-v8.x/node-v8.16.2-x64.msi (64-bit)

-Using **Windows PowerShell (Admin)**, type the following and type Y when asked:
+Using **Windows PowerShell (Admin)**, type the commands below and type Y when asked:

 	npm install --global windows-build-tools

 This installs the Windows compiler which is needed for node-expat.